 Moore was one of the early fountain pen manufacturers, a major player in the early years, then less so as the “Big 4” dominated after the late 1920s.
 Even as a progressively lesser brand, Moore pens were successful from the early 1900s until the 1940s.
 They pioneered some designs in safety pens, and their hard rubber pens were very nice; later celluloid models were too often quite pedestrian.
-Unable to do more than follow industry trends and keep up with the leaders, Moore always produced good quality but faded as a brand.
-Moore's post-WWII Fingertip model was truly creative, but too late.
+Their Tuscan series and the later 94s and 96s were very nice pens; it’s probably true that poor marketing and stiff competition blocked them from success.
+Unable to do more than follow industry trends and keep up with the leaders, Moore faded as a brand.
+Moore's post-WWII Fingertip model was a new use of a hooded nib, but too late.
 Moore survived until the late 1950s.